 Youth Poet Laureate

 Hannah Baptiste is a Haitian-American spoken word poet and aspiring author residing in Brockton, MA.
-She has been writing poetry since it first captivated her interest in middle school.
 Her work has been published by WBUR.
 She won a Regional Gold Key in the 2021-2022 Scholastic Art and Writing Awards.
 She has competed nationally in the NAACP ACT-SO program.
-She is a second-year student at Suffolk University majoring in English.
+She is a second-year student at Boston University majoring in English Literature.
 She is currently serving as the Brockton Youth Poet Laureate.
+She hopes to inspire the next generation of writers.